dynamsoft-docs/document-normalizer-docs-mobile/programming-old/android/api-reference/document-normalizer-index.md

 # DocumentNormalizer Class

+> You are viewing a history document page of Dynamsoft Document Normalizer v1.0.30.

 This is the main class of Dynamsoft Document Normalizer(DDN) SDK.
 It supports quad detection and image normalization for still pictures and live video.

 Common detections include: